Tirana International Airport Nënë Tereza

 Tirana International Airport Nënë Tereza (Aeroporti Ndërkombëtar i Tiranës Nënë Tereza, IATA: TIA, ICAO: LATI), often referred to as the Rinas International Airport, is one of the two main international airports of the Republic of Albania.
 It serves the city of Tirana, its metropolitan area, and surrounding region in the county of Tirana.
-The airport is named in honour of the Albanian Roman Catholic nun and missionary, Mother Teresa (1910–1997).
+The airport is named in honor of the Albanian Roman Catholic nun and missionary, Mother Teresa (1910–1997).
 It is located 6 NM northwest of Tirana, in the municipality of Krujë, Durrës County.
-It offers international connections primarily within Europe, with the most frequent routes to Milan, Rome, London and Istanbul.

-The airport serves as the main hub for the country's flag carrier, Air Albania, and also for both Albawings and Wizz Air.
-The airport offers regularly scheduled passenger services, it is the largest and busiest airport in Albania and the seventh busiest Balkan airport.
-Albania's other main airport is Kukës International Airport located in the northeast of the country.
+The airport serves as the hub for Wizz Air and the country's flag carrier Air Albania.
+It is the largest airport in Albania and is one of the busiest Balkan airports after reaching 10 million passengers in 2024.
+On 9 December 2024, the airport celebrated a major milestone by surpassing 10 million passengers.

 History

 Early development

 The airport was constructed from 1955 to 1957.
 Tirana had commercial airline services before.
-Domestic aviation started in 1926 when German airline Adria-Aero-Lloyd obtained a monopoly for domestic air routes in the country and begin servicing Tirana, Shkodër, Korçë and Vlorë.
-These operations proved unprofitable, and the airline sold its rights to Italian company Ala Littoria which opened regular routes in 1935 between Tirana to Shkodër, Kukës, Peshkopia, Kuçova, Vlorë, and Gjirokastra.
-In 1938, the Yugoslav carrier Aeroput introduced regular commercial flights linking Tirana with Belgrade, Serbia with a landing in Dubrovnik, Croatia.
+Domestic aviation started in 1926 when German airline Adria-Aero-Lloyd obtained a monopoly for domestic air routes in the country and began servicing Tirana, Shkodër, Korçë and Vlorë.
+These operations proved unprofitable, and the airline sold its rights to Italian company Ala Littoria which opened regular routes in 1935 between Tirana to Shkodër, Kukës, Peshkopia, Kuçova, Vlorë, and Gjirokastër.
+In 1938, the Yugoslav carrier Aeroput introduced regular commercial flights linking Tirana with Belgrade, Serbia, with a landing in Dubrovnik, Croatia.

 After the Second World War and installation of an isolationist communist regime in Albania, air transportation was rare.
-From 1944 to 1948 there was a service to Belgrade, but after the break of relations with Yugoslavia, until 1953, there was only a twice-a-month connection to Budapest operated by Soviet-Hungarian company Maszovlet.
-From 1953 to 1955 there was no air service, until February 1955 when a route to Moscow was inaugurated, followed thereafter to other Eastern-European capitals.
+From 1944 to 1948, there was a service to Belgrade, but after the break of relations with Yugoslavia, until 1953, there was only a twice-a-month connection to Budapest operated by Soviet-Hungarian company Maszovlet.
+From 1953 to 1955, there was no air service, until February 1955 when a route to Moscow was inaugurated, followed thereafter to other Eastern-European capitals.
 In the 1970s, Tirana was one of the first European cities to be served by China's CAAC Airlines, with a weekly flight to Beijing via Bucharest and Tehran.
-In the late 1980s there were six airlines flying to Tirana, with a total of nine round-trips per week.
+In the late 1980s, there were six airlines flying to Tirana, with a total of nine round-trips per week.

 With the collapse of communism in Albania in 1991 and subsequent liberalisation of travel restrictions abroad for Albanians, the number of airlines operating at the airport increased rapidly.
-In 1999 there were 8,249 flights and 356,823 passengers, seven times more than in 1991.
+In 1999, there were 8,249 flights and 356,823 passengers, seven times more than in 1991.